 “If I delete a product key does that ‘free up’ the activations that were used by that key?”

 “My plan has multiple products; how are the activations split between the products?”

 You can split the activations between your products however youʼd like.
 For example, letʼs say youʼre on the Plus plan (4 product limit and 3,000 activation limit).
 You can create up to 4 separate products and you can divide that plan limit of 3,000 activations between your products however youʼd like.

 “What happens when Iʼve used all of the activations in my plan?”

 If youʼre using the LimeLM web API to generate new product keys, then LimeLM will upgrade you to the next highest plan automatically.

 Yes, you can upgrade or downgrade your plan on your account page whenever you want.

 “When are the activations allocated in my account?”

 When you create a product key you set the number of allowed activations for that key.
 Meaning, you set how many computers your software can be activated on using that key.
 The activations are allocated immediately when you create the key.

 A TurboFloat Server key is a little bit different than a TurboActivate key.
-With a TurboFloat Server key you set the number of "Simultaneous floating computers per key", which is the number of activations that will be used in your account when you generate the key.
+With a TurboFloat Server key you set the number of “License lease pool-size per key”, which is the number of activations that will be used in your account when you generate the key.
 The key itself can only be activated with a single TurboFloat Server instance at a time.